maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 The contribution of this paper lies in integrating structures already confirmed by physics—entropy increase, decoherence, dark energy dominance—into a unified philosophical description, named "uncertainty subsumption."
 It argues that certainty is not an achievement of cognition, but a product of operation; uncertainty is not a failure of cognition, but the default state.

 This paper is the **foundational structure** paper of the Equal System series.
-It sits beneath *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries) (Lanceund, 2026a) and *Boundary Acceleration* (middle layer: the dynamics of certainty's release) (Lanceund, 2026b), providing them with a physical-philosophical foundation.
+It sits beneath *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries) (Zhong, 2026a) and *Boundary Acceleration* (middle layer: the dynamics of certainty's release) (Zhong, 2026b), providing them with a physical-philosophical foundation.

 ---